Chaos-Engineer/VideoTracker/!Readme.txt

 10 - Add the FormClosing event to the Form Class.
 This should call the multi-argument constructor, the
     LoadGlobalSettings method if needed and the base LoadFiles method.
 (LoadFiles will set up a call to the class-specific LoadSeriesAsync method, which will do the actual file load.)
-11 - Write the series type routines.
-Most of them can be copied from existing code with slight modifications.
+10 - Write the PlayCurrent() routine if the default can't be used 11 - Write the LoadSeriesAsync() routine.
+This should getting information about each video based on the
-    LoadSeriesAsync should do the actual work of getting information about each video and adding it to the videoFiles member.
+	series values, convert them into VideoFile objects, and add them to the videoFiles collection.

 	NUGET PACKAGES:
 	- csquery: Used for HTML screen-scraping (CrunchyRollVideoSeries)